davea42/libdwarf-regressiontests/README.txt

-Latest update: October 29, 2019
+Latest update: 7 November 2019

-NEWS October 2019: configure --disable-libelf will result in tests that neither link to libelf nor require libelf (so dwarfgen will not be built and cannot be tested in such environments).
-But the majority of tests can proceed as normal.
+NEWS November 2019:
+The regression tests have now been run in full with no errors on Linux little endian (Ubuntu 18.04 32 and 64bit), FreeBSD little endian (32 and 64 bit), s390 big endian (Ubuntu 18.04), and MacOS Catalina little endian (64 bit,using the Apple Command Line Tools).
+In some environments a few tests must be skipped and those report 'SKIP' in the test output.

 This directory (regressiontests) is the base which is used for regression testing of libdwarf.
-It will probably only be usable on a POSIX compliant system (Unix or Linux or, by using configure --disable-libelf, MacOS).
+It will probably only be usable on a POSIX compliant system (for example Unix, Linux, FreeBSD, or MacOS).

 Summary of overall regressiontests options:
    ./configure [--disable-libelf]
    make

-Summary of overall regressiontests including make check and cmake (from code directory, not regressiontests). cd /path/to/code sh FIX-CONFIGURE-TIMES sh run-all-tests.sh [--disable-libelf]
-See below for additional details.
+See code/README for the overall scripts/run-all-tests.sh
+script.

 The Makefiles here do assume gnu make (gmake) as of the August 2018 change to using full autoconf/automake.
 For Linux that is not a problem 'make' is gmake.
 For non-linux doing 'gmake' to start the testing does not suffice as there are shell scripts invoked and the Makefiles may generate errors.
 For that case modify ./SHALIAS.sh to create an alias for make referencing gmake (see the comments in SHALIAS.sh).

 Here are some tests that relate to specific features of groups: